colugomusic/clog/README.md

 Note that the memory of the released cell is not freed, but the destructor will be run so there will be no object there anymore.
 If `acquire()` is called later, the new element might be constructed at that newly opened cell, and the handle pointing to that index would become valid again.

-Calling `release()` while visiting is ok.
-The release will be deferred until visiting is finished.
-Calling `release()` while releasing (i.e. in the destructor of an item being released) is also ok.

 ## signal.hpp
 [include/clog/signal.hpp](include/clog/signal.hpp)